Shotty (software)

 Shotty is a Microsoft Windows application that captures screenshots.
-A key benefit of Shotty is that it captures Aero glass frame transparency and shadow if running on Windows Vista or Windows 7.
+A key benefit of Shotty is that it captures Windows Aero's glass-like transparency and drop shadow effects on window borders if running on Windows Vista or Windows 7.
+Because of the needed alpha channel, Shotty writes out screenshots to PNG files.
+It was originally developed by Thomas Baumann and released as freeware.
+It was available either as installed software or as a portable application.